Performance Summary

 Stock In Focus

-Consistent with our key objectives for downside protection, we added Cleanaway (CWY) and Origin Energy (ORG) to the portfolio which display VoF attributes (Stalwarts, Asset Plays, and Improving Operating Trends) in the current economic cycle.
+Consistent with our key objectives for downside protection, we added to Origin Energy (ORG), Soul Pattinsons (SOL) and Channel Infrastructure (CHI) during the period which display attractive VoF attributes (Asset Plays, Improving Operating Trends) in the current economic cycle.

 Portfolio Snapshot